isabella232/advertising-cloud.en/help/dsp/reports/report-settings.md

 * *[!UICONTROL sFTP]:* To send the completed report to one or more sFTP locations, which you'll specify in the **[!UICONTROL Destination Name]** field.
 * *[!UICONTROL FTP SSL] (Currently in Beta):* To send the completed report to one or more FTP SSL locations, which you'll specify in the **[!UICONTROL Destination Name]** field.

->[!NOTES]
+>[!NOTE]
 >
->You can't change the destination type once you save the report.
+>* You can't change the destination type once you save the report.
 >
->If the report is configured for delivery to an FTP or [!DNL Amazon S3] location, you won't receive notifications if the report is canceled because of errors.
+>* If the report is configured for delivery to an FTP or [!DNL Amazon S3] location, you won't receive notifications if the report is canceled because of errors.
 If you don't receive the reports that you expect, then contact your [!DNL Adobe] account manager to find out why.

 **[!UICONTROL Destination Name]:** (S3, FTP, sFTP, and FTP SSL destination types only) The names of the report destinations to which the custom report will be sent.